-The peg rail and shelf was a must have in our entry way and after deciding to make it myself, it quickly became my favorite DIY.
+The diy peg rail shelf was a must have in our entry way and after deciding to make it myself, it quickly became my favorite project.
 It faithfully holds all of my purses (when I just can’t choose which one I like the best), the baby carrier to grab as I walk out of the door (I’ve used a Baby K’tan for all my babies), and my keys when I manage to not misplace them.

 Here’s what you’ll need: